zack-carideo/MyModules/genai/langchain_ops/demos/README.md

 - End-to-End Rag Demo

     - **rag/Rag_with_MapReduce.ipynb:**
-        - Objective: illustrate how multiple LLM models can be integrated and used sequentially to efficiently execute each component of the RAG framework within langchain.
+        - **Objective:** illustrate how multiple LLM models can be integrated and used sequentially to efficiently execute each component of the RAG framework within langchain using a combination of small retrievers, and highly compressed llamaccp models for geneation.

         - Core Components
             - **Merged Retriever:** An ensemble of small retrievers is used to index the source document text chunks. each index represents a different models embedding representation of the text.
 These vector indcies are quried by end user to identify the top n relevant documents associated with an end user's query